 Expect own-brand wheels, tyres, handlebars, stem and saddles on most of these bikes as manufacturers aim to keep the bikes within budget.
 Most own-brand components are of an excellent quality these days as most brands have really raised the standard over the past 10 years.
 That means you’re getting really well finished bikes ready to ride and race from the shop.

 If this is your first road bike and you want some more useful advice for buying your first road bike, then make sure you have a read of the road.cc Buying Basics: Buying your first road bike guide.
 It’ll arm you with all the important advice you need to know before making a decision.

-Ribble always get a good mention in any buyer's guide about affordable road bikes, so here's the 7005 Race.
-Instead of lots of stock models, the Ribble website features a bike builder that lets you specify your own build, from the groupset and wheels down to details like the handlebar and even the headset spacers.
-This is a their cheapest build on a 7005 aluminium race frame, with a Shimano Tiagra 4600 groupset, Rodi Airline 4 wheels and Yaw Nitro 23mm tyres, ITM bars and stem and a Selle Italia X1 saddle.
+Ribble always gets a good mention in any buyer's guide about affordable road bikes, so here's the 7005 Audax.
+The Ribble website features a bike builder that lets you specify your own build, from the groupset and wheels down to details like the handlebar and even the headset spacers, but Ribble also offers special edition bikes with fixed specs at great prices.
+This is one of them, a keenly priced bike for winter training and Audax riding.

 The 7005 aluminium race frame comes with a carbon fiber fork and is hung with a Shimano 105 5800 11-speed groupset, which is almost unheard-of at this price.
 The wheels are Rodi Airline Evo Clinchers with Yaw Nitro tyres, there's an ITM bar and stem and Selle Italia X1 Flow saddle.